Win-loss analysis tells you why you lost the deal. We tell you what that buyer is saying about you right now.

 Gordon

-Buyer Perception exists because I kept seeing the same pattern: buyers being marked as closed-won or closed-lost in the CRM and never heard from again, while leadership teams built strategy on internal data and feedback from the customers who were always going to say nice things.
-The buyers who could actually help them improve were the ones nobody was talking to.
+I kept seeing the same pattern at every company: buyers being marked as closed-lost in the CRM and never heard from again.
+Leadership teams building strategy on internal data and feedback from customers who were only ever going to say positive things.
+The buyers who could actually help us improve were the ones nobody was talking to.

-If that gap matters to you, let's talk.
+If that truth matters to you, let's talk.

 Find out what your buyers say about you when you are not in the room.